-Review Credibility: Very Good Waters, a former executive with Smooth Fitness, calls the Landice L7 Sports Trainer "about as good as it gets in the $3,000+ price range."
-He says Landice can sell its treadmills based on its solid reputation alone, no advertising needed.
+Fred Waters, a former executive at Smooth Fitness, gives the Landice L7 Pro Sports Trainer a thorough hands-on review.
+He concludes the treadmill is "about as good as it gets in the $3,000-plus price range."
+He notes Landice can sell its treadmills based on its solid reputation alone.

-Review Credibility: Good TreadmillDoctor.com gives the Landice L7 Cardio Trainer high scores for walking area, power, reliability, warranty and quality.
-Reviewers add that all versions of the L7 are basically the same; the only real difference is which console they come with.
+TreadmillDoctor.com editors give the Landice L7 Pro Sports Trainer high scores for walking area, power, reliability, warranty and quality.
+They say the L7's quality is to be admired, although you can now find better values from other manufacturers.
+They also point out that all versions of the L7 are basically the same; the only real difference is which console they come with.

-Review: Landice L7 Cardio Trainer Treadmill Review, Editors of TreadmillDoctor.com, As of October 2012
+Review: Landice L7 Pro Sports Trainer Treadmill Review, Editors of TreadmillDoctor.com, As of November 2013

 About 20 owners post comments on the Landice L7, giving it an average ranking of 4 stars out of 5.
 It isn't always clear which console option they're talking about, but all L7 treadmills come with the exact same frame, motor and body components.
-However, the most recent review is at least 6 years old.
+Unfortunately, the most recent review is at least six years old.